 - Reapply to the University through the Office of Undergraduate Admissions

-In the first semester at the University following Academic Dismissal, students are required to participate in and successfully complete the ACT Program (Academic Coaching in Transitions).
-This program engages formerly dismissed students to discover strengths and make informed decisions that will assist in accomplishing academic, career, and life goals.
+Students who are approved to return from Academic Dismissal, students are required to participate in and successfully complete ARS 140 during their first semester of re-enrollment.
+This course engages formerly dismissed students to discover strengths and make informed decisions that will assist in accomplishing academic, career, and life goals.

-You can read more about the Academic Dismissal policy in the Undergraduate Bulletin.
+You can read more about the Academic Dismissal policy in the University Catalog.